Updated 23 October 2020

 Menorca is safe – safer than the UK, safer than mainland Spain, safer than Mallorca, safer than many places around the world.
 Naturally however, there are restrictions in place on the island aimed at keeping visitors and residents as safe as possible.

 As of today’s date – as reported by Menorca.info – there were 93 active cases on the island.

 On arrival in Menorca, all overseas visitors have to show that they have completed a health questionnaire.
 And everyone is temperature checked.
 Visit the Spain Travel Health website

 If you are out and about in the street in Menorca, or in a shop, you must wear a face mask.
 Face masks are not required on the beach, nor do you have to wear them in your holiday villa or around your own pool.
 Smoking anywhere outside in public areas is prohibited.

 What about insurance?

-In addition to your safety, there’s another thing that can be guaranteed should you decided to travel to Menorca – you will receive the warmest of welcomes and enjoy probably the nicest and quietest summer season that the island will ever see.
+There’s another thing that can be guaranteed should you decided to travel to Menorca – you will receive the warmest of welcomes.